v2sCollections/City-of-Dreams/README.md

 ## [Disabling REDmod Autoconversion](https://)

-13) ⛔ While still in settings go to the "**V2077 Settings"** tab and make sure that REDmod Autoconvert is disabled like in the picture below.
+13) ⛔ While still in settings go to the "**V2077 Settings"** tab and make sure that REDmod Autoconvert is disabled.

 ![](https://s11.gifyu.com/images/Untitle44d.jpg)